Percona-Lab/percona-docstreamer/faq.md

 ---

 ## Q: What happens if the source environment is a Sharded Amazon DocumentDB cluster?
-Will the tool work?
+Will docMongoStream work?
 **A:** docMongoStream is designed to work with sharded source environments, as long as the connection details point to the cluster's router/endpoint (equivalent to a mongos instance in a MongoDB sharded cluster).

 - Full Load: The initial data copy phase should work correctly. docMongoStream connects to the cluster endpoint and issues standard find commands to discover and copy data.
 The router is responsible for distributing these queries across all shards and aggregating the results for a complete snapshot.